HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/automatic-testing.md

 ---------- coverage: platform linux2, python 2.7.12-final-0 ----------
 Name Stmts Miss Cover
 -----------------------------------------------------------------
-/opt/mycroft/skills/skill-alarm/__init__.py 293 290 1%
+/opt/chatterbox/skills/skill-alarm/__init__.py 293 290 1%
 ```

 ## What should I do if the tests that are failing are not within my control?

-If you are running the automated tests, and have test failures that are beyond your control - for example the error is triggered by something in `mycroft-core` or other Mycroft software, then the Skills Management Team can choose to override the need for automated tests to have passed when they assess the **Skill**.
+If you are running the automated tests, and have test failures that are beyond your control - for example the error is triggered by something in `chatterbox-core` or other Chatterbox software, then the Skills Management Team can choose to override the need for automated tests to have passed when they assess the **Skill**.

-Please paste a copy of the automated **Skill** testing output as a comment in the Pull Request when you [submit it to the Skills repo](https://mycroft.ai/documentation/skills/skill-submission/).
+Please paste a copy of the automated **Skill** testing output as a comment in the Pull Request when you [submit it to the Skills repo](https://chatterbox.ai/documentation/skills/skill-submission/).

 ## Where can I go to get more assistance?

-Join us in the [~skills channel in Mycroft Chat](https://chat.mycroft.ai/community/channels/skills).
+Join us in the [~skills channel in Chatterbox Chat](https://chat.chatterbox.ai/community/channels/skills).